rz4/MinoTauro/README.md

 (defsigmod sigmod-name [component-0 ...] forward-procedure)
 ```

-While PyTorch's module system uses a object oriented approach, HyTorch's abstractions allows
+While PyTorch's module system uses a object oriented approach, MinoTauro's abstractions allows
 for functional manipulation.
-HyTorch abstracts the Pytorch `Module` into the form `sigmod`.
+MinoTauro abstracts the PyTorch `Module` into the form `sigmod`.
-A `sigmod` can be thought of as a lambda expression with all the added benefits of Pytorch's
+A `sigmod` can be thought of as a lambda expression with all the added benefits of PyTorch's
 `Module` system.
 Default `components` (or sub-modules in traditional PyTorch) can be
 binded to `sigmod`s when creating a new object.
 If bound during initialization, the
 default `components` will be used during the forward pass.